jessebmiller/writing/the-purpose-of-organizations.md

 # An Organizations Purpose

-The purpose of an organization is to better the lives of its members.
-A rational organization betters the lives of its members while also bettering the lives of people who interact with it, the society it operates in.
+The purpose of an organization is to make the lives of its members better.
+A rational organization does that by bettering the lives of people who interact with it, the society it operates in.
+A rational organization is customer and socially focused.

 # Criminal organizations